Share your holiday lights photos with us

 Show us those over-the-top, holiday displays and we’ll share them with readers in an online photo gallery.

 Submit a photo of your display online at nwitimes.com.
-You can find the photo submission form under "Join the Community" available in the left menu or go to it directly here: https://bit.ly/3B56ohE
+You can find the photo submission form under "Join the Community" available in the left menu or go to it directly: https://www.nwitimes.com/users/admin/contribute/image/

 As the season continues, we'll be sharing those holiday photos online and you'll also be able to check out other reader-submitted displays around the region.